syntithenai/snips_rasa/README.md

     - snips
     - replacement server for hotword detector using snowboy (snips_hotword_snowboy)
     - replacement server for NLU processor using rasa NLU (snips_rasa_nlu)
+    - pulseaudio server to share the sound.

 ### WIP
-- pulseaudio server to share the sound.
 - skills server using RASA core and story format described below to listen for hermes/nlu/intentParsed and take actions based on stories.
 - web server with site for editing stories to generate rasa_nlu, rasa_core and snips stubs from a story.

+## Architecture Support

+The Dockerfiles build on both arm7(Raspberry Pi) and x86_64(Linux desktop/server).

+It is apparently possible to install pulseaudio on MS Windows and MacOSX which should allow the suite to be used with Docker on other platforms than Linux.

 ## Quick Start